 Serve it over pasta.
 Pair it with a green salad dressed with unfiltered extra virgin olive oil and a squeeze or two of fresh lemon and you're headed for my Mediterranean comfort zone.

-I use Muir Glen Organic tomato products in all my recipes for their fresh tomato flavor.
-It's my secret ingredient to make delicious tomato sauce.
+I use Muir Glen Organic tomato products for their fresh tomato flavor.

-The butter added at the end helps boost the mellowness and flavor, another trick.
-It brings its own special richness and a comforting lushness to the sauce.
+The butter added at the end helps boost the mellowness and the flavor.
+Butter brings its own special richness and a comforting lushness to the sauce.
 A tomato is a fruit.
 We all know that butter goes well with fruit.
 Trust me on this one.
 If you're vegan, add a drizzle or two of olive oil in place of the butter.

 - 2 28 ounce cans of Organic Muir Glen Whole Peeled Tomatoes (see notes)